KyleBumpus/Post-PRs-To-Twitter/README.md

 # PostPRsToTwitter
 Gets latest pull requests from a Github repo and Tweets the details.
+Program will fetch list of open pull requests, dedup the PRs that have already been tweeted, and tweet the rest.
+The program will exit on completion.

 Developed using .NET Core 2.2.401.
 If you have issues, please check that you aren't running an old version.

 github repo: